boko91/docsync/README.md

 Non-API software companies may develop API-like modules (or, internal APIs) that require syncronized and up-to-date documentation for teams to be able to collaborate effectively.

-The optimal tool will do the following:
+The tool will do the following:

 1. Allow user to tag documents with code base ID
 1. Log changes to code base as they occur